hifisultonauliya/goApi/README.md

-# Guestbook
+# goApi

-This is the code used for the Dreams of Code video on setting up a production ready VPS using Docker, Docker Compose, Traefik, and Watchtower.
+This goApi is complete base golang api for setting up a production ready VPS using Docker, Docker Compose, Traefik, and Watchtower.

+Thanks for base repo project for https://github.com/dreamsofcode-io/guestbook

 ## Usage